syself/cluster-api-provider-hetzner/docs/topics/upgrade.md

 Docs: [clusterctl upgrade plan](https://cluster-api.sigs.k8s.io/clusterctl/commands/upgrade.html)

-You might be surprised that for `infrastructure-hetzner` you see "Already up to date".
+You might be surprised that for `infrastructure-hetzner`, you see the "Already up to date" message below "NEXT VERSION".

 `clusterctl upgrade plan` does not display pre-release versions by default.